JobHunter AI Agent

 The Problem:

-Job boards are noisy.
-You scroll through hundreds of roles, most irrelevant, outdated, or clearly not a fit.
-The signal-to-noise ratio is low, and the time cost is high.
+As a UX/UI designer, I was scrolling through hundreds of roles, most irrelevant, outdated, or misaligned with my experience.
+The signal-to-noise ratio was low, and the time cost was high.

 The Idea: